ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 | promoter_name | region | active_campigns_count | month |

-\[include relateable tables\]
+\[include relatable tables\]

-Below 5 step process deal with most useful SQL clauses.
+Below 5 step process deal with the most useful SQL clauses.

 The order of these clauses is also important which will define the syntax of the SQL query.